Selwyn Snow Resort

 - Park entry fees apply

-Relax at the end of the day with a steaming hot chocolate and remarkable views of snowbound Mount Jagungal and Tabletop.
-Take a break from the slopes to explore the nearby historic town of Kiandra, where Norwegian goldminers introduced recreational skiing to Australia in 1861 by fashioning skis from fence palings.
+The nearby historic town of Kiandra, also affected by fire, is where Norwegian goldminers introduced recreational skiing to Australia in 1861 by fashioning skis from fence palings.

 An iconic endangered species, the southern corroboree frog, found only in Kosciuszko National Park, faces the grave threat of extinction.
 Saving Our Species aims to prevent this from happening by battling chytrid fungus, protecting frog habitat from pests, and fostering a captive breeding program.